dronefly-garden/dronefly/docs/guide_for_participants.rst

 -------------------------------------

 Follow the rules in the #welcome channel for communicating with others.
+The iNaturalist Discord is a `Community Server <https://support.discord.com/hc/en-us/articles/360035969312-Community-Server-Guidelines>` and follows Discord rules.

 #chat and #chat-2-eclectic-beluga are both general nature-oriented chat
 channels.
 If one is busy with an ongoing discussion, and you want to